MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **runLocationTakeFromPost**
+# **runLocationPutToPost**
-> RunLocationTakeFromPost200Response runLocationTakeFromPost(runLocationTakeFromPostRequest)
+> RunLocationTakeToPost200Response runLocationPutToPost(runLocationPutToPostRequest)

-A player 'takes' a sublocation, accessible to the players current location.
-It will be placed into the players inventory.
+A player puts any location which is not a registered top-level location and places it into another selected location.
+It is designed to create a valuable state among all locations and player inventories.
+However an invalid use may create an invalid game state.
+Remember - The 'put_location_ids' list ALWAYS starts with the currents players location followed by a location out of his inventory.
+The 'to_location_ids' list ALWAYS starts with a top-level location (vehicle or patient).

 ### Example
 ```dart